prathamshah607/Machine-Learning-Projects/NLP/research_prop.md

 Word meaning is not fixed.
 It varies with context, speaker intent and cultural background.
 Contextual embedding models like BERT and its multilingual variants have improved the way language models find meaning within a given sentence.
 However, how these meanings shift across languages and cultures is still not fully understood.

-This project focuses on semantic variation across languages, especially in multilingual models.
+This project focuses on semantic variation across languages in multilingual models.
 It aims to study how certain words, particularly polysemous or culturally significant ones, change their meaning depending on language and context.
 Understanding these shifts can help reveal how well multilingual models capture real-world language use, and where they fall short.
 It can also help humankind better understand our history and surroundings through language.

 ---